 Sure, there is high-quality pre-made soap, but it often comes with a hefty price tag.
 We deserve the best, but we sure would love to spend the money on something more fun than that, right?

 This soap is a snap to make and you can make a whole big batch at one time, enough to last you for a long while.
 Expecting overnight guests?
 Surprise them with their very own bar of homemade soap.
 Or create soaps in smaller sizes as guest soaps.

 If you enjoy creating lovely homemade gifts, why not include some soap in a fun shape?
 Especially with these super cute molds.

 Be sure to sign up for the FREE Resource Library filled with additional recipes, printable art and more!

 *This post includes affiliate links.
-If you click on an affiliate link this blog may earn a small commission at absolutely no extra cost to you.
-You can read my full affiliate link policy here.
+You may read my full affiliate link policy here.

 Are you ready to get started with homemade soap?

 The ingredient that makes this process so simple is Melt and Pour soap base.
 In other words, you don’t have to know how to make soap from scratch, because someone was kind enough to do the hard work for you!

 Melt and Pour soap base comes in blocks, usually 1, 2 or 5 lbs.
 A two-pound block is enough for eight 4 oz bars of soap.
 You can easily order the soap base on Amazon such as this glycerin soap, shea butter soap or goat milk soap.
 For this time I opted for the Shea butter kind, but it’s really up to you.
 No matter which Melt and Pour soap base you choose, the process pretty much remains the same.